jholmes17/dh_fractionation/README.md

 Note that the custom modules folder should be a subfolder of the main script folder.
 If the main script folder is /home/username/dh_fractionation/, then the module folder structure should look like this: /home/username/dh_fractionation/CustomJuliaModules

 Within CustomModules you should place the Analysis folder, which is provided here on Github.

+---

+## Support

+If you have any questions, please contact the lead author/repo owner at: eryn.cangi@colorado.edu